Adaptive High-Level Tight Control of Prostate Cancer: A Path from From Terminal Disease to Chronic Condition: Introduction

-One reason patients treated with chemical castration using leuprorelin may show continuous PSA increases in metastatic castration-resistant prostate cancer (mCRPC) is the adrenal glands' production of testosterone \cite{adrenal_production}.
-To combat this, abiraterone acetate is given to inhibit androgen synthesis in the adrenal glands, further lowering testosterone levels than leuprorelin alone can achieve.
+One reason patients treated with chemical castration using leuprorelin may show continuous PSA increases in metastatic castration-resistant prostate cancer (mCRPC){, an advanced form of prostate cancer that continues to progress despite testosterone-suppressing treatment,} is the adrenal glands' production of testosterone \cite{adrenal_production}.
+To combat this, abiraterone acetate{, a drug that inhibits androgen synthesis,} is given to inhibit androgen synthesis in the adrenal glands, further lowering testosterone levels than leuprorelin alone can achieve.
 Abiraterone works by inhibiting the CYP17A1 enzyme, which is crucial for the production of androgen (male hormone) in the testes, adrenal glands, and prostate cancer tissues \cite{de2011abiraterone}.
 By blocking this enzyme, the drug drastically decreases androgen steroid hormones, notably testosterone, which significantly influence the growth potential of these susceptible cells.

 The patients we are concerned with here are all patients with mCRPC who still have populations of T$^+$, T$^{+/-}$ and T$^-$.
 The task in this paper is to optimize the suppression of T$^-$ cell growth through competition with T$^+$ and T$^{+/-}$ cells for mCRPC patients.